libass/JavascriptSubtitlesOctopus/README.md

 ## Features

+- Supports all SSA/ASS features
+- Supports any fonts
+- Works fast (because uses WebAssembly with fallback to asm.js if it's not available)
 - Uses Web Workers thus video and interface doesn't lag even on "heavy" subtitles (working in background)
-- Support fonts (conversions isn't necessary)
-- Quite fast
 - Doesn't use DOM manipulations and render subtitles on single canvas
-- Supports all SSA/ASS features
 - Fully compatible with [libass](https://github.com/libass/libass)
 - Easy to use - just connect it to video element